ngDocumentor/ngDocumentor/README.md

 # ngDocumentor

+A simple site to serve .md files and gets you up and running in 10 minutes.
+Pass brand name, top navigation menus, and sidebar navigation links using .json configuration files.

+* Works well for any documentation site documented using .md files.
+* Edit the [ngDocumentor Angular source](https://github.com/ngDocumentor/ngDocumentor), if you need to extend.
+* Documentation available in this site.
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.8.
+* This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.8.

 ## Development server